Mekahou/mekahou.github.io/teaching.md

 ---

  > "I find that teaching and the students keep life going,  and I would never accept any position in
 > which somebody has invented a happy situation for me where I don't have to teach.
-Never." <br />
+Never."
 ><div style="text-align: right"> Richard Feynman </div>